RFbkak37y3kIY/component-checkbox/readme.md

 #### .set() ####

+Set the given state.
+Does nothing in case the value is already as necessary.

 Name | Type | Default value | Description
 ----- | ----- | ------------- | -------------
 value | Boolean | false | value new value to set